t0yosi/blog_api_django_graphql/README.md

 ## Overview

-**Project Name** is a web application built using Django and GraphQL, designed for [brief description of the project purpose].
+    ####dqlBlog is a web application built using Django and GraphQL, designed for [brief description of the project purpose].
 This README provides instructions for setting up the project, an overview of its architecture, and details on the assumptions and decisions made during development.

 ## Setup Instructions